Healthy Homes Assessment Poraiti

 Poraiti Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Poraiti and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement in all Poraiti and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate compliance with each Healthy Homes Standard that apply or will be applied to your rental home.
+• Landlords and property managers must keep records of their compliance with the Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.

-• Private landlords and property managers have to ensure their rental properties conform with the Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.
+• Private landlords and property managers are required to ensure their rental properties comply according to Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.

-• All boarder households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2024